carterisonline/exercism-solutions/README.md

-# exercism-solutions-rs
+# exercism-solutions
-All of my exercism.io public solutions in Rust!
+All of my exercism.io public solutions!
 - Uses the [Exercism](https://exercism.io) CLI to download and submit projects

 ## Running the Exercism CLI